 One might even question if this is a bad branding strategy.
 It’s generally not smart to cause ambiguity about your brand.
 But they expertly turn what seems like a mismatch of business blog topics into viable leads.

 This is where the story becomes one of the best content marketing examples we’ve seen.
-The blog is only the top of their well-designed content marketing funnel.
+The blog is only at the top of its well-designed content marketing funnel.